- HMS Community Values

 - Feb 1: Deadline for submission of honors thesis

-All funded student scholarship at HMS, including the Scholarly Project, is based on a rigorously argued proposal.
+The Scholarly Project consists of a rigorously argued proposal.
 The faculty mentor co-signs the proposal.
 Both faculty mentor and student sign a mentoring contract as well.
-A member of the Faculty Committee on Scholarship in Medicine who is expert in the field reviews proposals; the student is expected to respond satisfactorily to the reader's critique before approval.
-Approval by a member of the Faculty Committee on Scholarship in Medicine signifies both approval of the project and the award of funding.
+A member of the Faculty Committee on Scholarship in Medicine who is expert in the field will review the proposal; the student is expected to respond satisfactorily to the reader's critique before approval.

 The expected minimal length of scholarship is three to four months over the course of medical school.
 It is anticipated that many students will elect to spend more time on their projects, particularly those in the experimental biological sciences and those who wish to carry out global health research outside the US.